neondatabase/website/content/docs/guides/manage-database-access.md

 ## A word about users, groups, and roles in Postgres

-Before you proceed, it is helpful to have an understanding of how POstgres manages "users, groups, and roles".
+Before you proceed, it is helpful to have an understanding of how Postgres manages "users, groups, and roles".

 In Postgres, users, groups, and roles are the same thing, while other relational database management systems often define these as separate entities.
 From Postgres [Database Roles and Privileges](https://www.postgresql.org/docs/current/user-manag.html) documentation: